 “Allah is not embarrassed to give an example of a mosquito or something smaller.
 The believers know this is the truth from their Lord, but the disbelievers say, “What does Allah mean by this example?”
 He allows many to be misguided by it and others to be guided: it’s the disobedient who are misguided by it, those who break their contract with Allah after it has been agreed; they sever the ties that Allah has ordered to be joined, and they make trouble in the land, these are the losers” (Al-Baqarah: 26-27).

-In conclusion, the same message can guide the faithful but mislead the disbelievers because one takes it seriously, uses his Allah-given tools to understand it, listen to it, and apply it to life.
-However, the disbeliever’s mocking attitude towards the revelation and stubbornness deprives them of logical thinking, so they are misguided, as they further snigger at it.
+In conclusion, the same message can guide the faithful but mislead the disbelievers. his is because one takes it seriously.
+He not only listen to it but also uses his Allah-given tools to understand it and apply it to life.
+However, the disbeliever’s mocking attitude towards the revelation and stubbornness deprives them of logical thinking.
+So, they are misguided, as they further snigger at it.
 Let’s pray Allah opens our faculties of understanding and learning.
 Ameen!